 Deborah Meier said in her book, The Power of Their Ideas, “Teaching is mostly listening, and learning is mostly telling.”

 I love this because as a former teacher I used to have it turned all around.
 I got better, fortunately, but then I retired.
-Now I’m an author and what I’ve learned about myself by writing has filled three books.
+Now I’m an author and what I’ve learned about myself by writing has filled three books, essays, and poems.

 I speak a lot, telling my story, mostly at recovery meetings.
 And when I’m not speaking to other people, I’m speaking to a piece of paper—many pieces of paper.
 It’s my therapy.
 It’s how I learn about myself.

 It’s a constant practice of self-discovery, this discipline of pen to paper.
 I cross out, revise, change my mind, rephrase things.
 All this writing and rewriting helps me clarify my thoughts, my understanding of what’s real to me: what’s authentic.
 It’s how I learn about myself.